 Stormzilla’s Egg-If you have the tower hat and this, use both of these rather than the fort hat and moo totem.
 Otherwise, don’t stress about getting this.
 Stormzilla is a pretty slow farm.

-This is the best choice for PvP players just starting out.
-From Kane or Bishop.
-Most of your opponents won’t be able to counteract purge strats effectively, and fog+purge combos are game winners in ranked PvP.
+This is the best choice for PvP players just starting out, dropped from Kane or Bishop.
+Most of your early opponents won’t be able to counteract purge strats effectively, and fog+purge combos are game winners in ranked PvP.
 Once you get more experienced opponents, however, this really only becomes a necessity in the privateer matchup

 If you’re struggling to get purge, prefer a more defensive set, or just feel that you can win without purge, this is your best bet to PvP with.
-It’s kinda rare in the bazaar nowadays, so good luck
+It’s kinda rare in the bazaar nowadays (buyouts OP), so good luck.

 Best choice by far.
 Once again, level doesn’t matter, it’s a difference of 1-2 weapon power

 I’ll elaborate more below, but here are some of the pets I’ve used.
-The kitty is a recent acquisition and represents a near-ideal pet, while the Macaw is much closer to a bare minimum and is what I used for almost all of my time ranking.
+The first kitty (Mighty Lucky) is a recent acquisition and represents a near-ideal pet, while the Macaw is much closer to a bare minimum and is what I used for almost all of my time ranking.
 Finally, Pugsly is my favorite option for melee matchups (buck and buckler) in the spar chamber.
 In these matchups, relentless is a lot less vital, and the addition of the extra shield is extremely valuable.
 Furthermore, burst fire is a high accuracy epic, and when paired with the hybrid weapon I generally use in melee matchups, it can be very useful.

 PvP pets are a pain in this game.
 Getting a good one takes a lot of time and a lot of luck.
 Here are the ‘tiers’ of some pet grants and abilities for buckler